Healthdirect Free Australian health advice you can count on.

 • Try not to touch the sore area.
 Touching can disturb the healing process and can also spread an infection.
 If you do need to touch the area, make sure to wash your hands before and after.

 • Rinsing with salt water can help relieve pain and reduce the chance of infection.
 Make a saltwater rinse by mixing one teaspoon of salt into a cup of water.
-Take a mouthful of the liquid and hold it in your mouth so it covers the affected area for two minutes, then spit it out.
+Take a mouthful of the liquid and hold it in your mouth so it covers the affected area then spit it out.
 Do not swallow it.
-Repeat this process 4 times a day.
+Repeat this process a few times a day.

 • Eat soft foods.